meolar/supertux-wiki/Music.md

 The Crystal Mine's theme should be the most different out of the musical pieces of world 1, as it represents Tux leaving the familiar island - preparing to leave his home and traveling towards the unknown (Rooted Forest) to rescue his beloved friend!
-A mix worry but also determination.
+A mix of worry but also determination.

 ### General Themes